AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-data.py --format AnnData
     ```

-- To download a specific release other than the most recent release, you can use the `--release` option as follows.
+- To download a specific release other than the most recent release, you can use the `--release` option.
-Again, please download full data releases with caution, as they are quite large!
+Again, download full data releases with caution, as they are quite large!
-    - First, you may wish to use the `--list-releases` flag to see all available releases, which are named in `YYYY-MM-DD` format based on their release date.
+    - You can use the `--list-releases` flag to see all available releases, which are named in `YYYY-MM-DD` format based on their release date.

     ```sh
     # First, see which releases are available for download